Stellacore/peridetic/README.md

 The good performance of computations and high quality of results produced by the code in this project are associated with a particular optimal domain.
-Results remain fairly useful outside of this domain, although the quality and performance may be less than when operating inside the optimum domain.
+Results remain entirely useful outside of this domain, although the quality and performance may be less than when operating inside the optimum domain.